Simpler recycling

 - Polystyrene

-If you’re unsure, place the item in your general waste bin or check the Council’s website for guidance.
+If you’re unsure, place the item in your general waste bin or check:

 Yes.
 Please ensure items are clean, empty, and free from food residue.
 This helps prevent contamination and ensures more materials can be successfully recycled.

-The current routes that we use have had to be revised due to the increase in property growth in the Ashfield area and to help us align with the new waste changes that are happening nationally.
+The current routes that we use have had to be revised because of an increase in properties in Ashfield, making our collections bigger, and to help us to follow the new national waste changes, as required.

 No, the collection frequency of your bins will stay the same as they are now.

-A calendar with your new collection schedule will be delivered to your property but you can also check your new collection day by using our bin collection checker.
+A calendar with your new collection schedule will be delivered to your property but you can also check your new collection day by using our bin collection calendar:

 No, you do not need to re-apply, only your collection day could be changing any additional services you have set up with us will stay the same.

-Yes the crews will now be working 6am - 4pm so your collection will be between these hours.
+The crews will now be working 6am to 4pm so your collection will be at any time between these hours.

-As the crews will be working until 4pm we ask that you wait until then to report any bin missed.
+As the crews will be working until 4pm, and so your bin can be collected any time up until 4pm, we ask that you wait until then to report any bin missed:

 This is new legislation being introduced nationally by central government to: